 JOHAN MARAIS is the author of various books on reptiles including the best-seller A Complete Guide to Snakes of Southern Africa.
 He is a popular public speaker and CEO of the African Snakebite Institute.
 The African Snakebite Institute (ASI) offers a variety of courses including Snake Awareness, Scorpion Awareness and Venomous Snake Handling.
-ASI is accredited by the International Society of Zoological Sciences (ISZS) and Travel Doctor-approved service provider.
-The courses are also accredited by the Health Professions Council of South Africa (HPCSA).
-ASI is the largest provider of quality snake handling and safety equipment in Africa.
+ASI is accredited by the International Society of Zoological Sciences (ISZS) and hospital without delay.